 When it comes to pro bono services, we have done everything from assisting individuals, legal aid societies, and civil rights organizations to representing nonprofit organizations in strategic projects and litigation matters.
 We work in nearly every area of public interest law, and we have teamed with organizations such as the Medical Legal Partnership, Just Neighbors, National Immigrant Justice Center, Political Asylum/Immigration Representation (PAIR) Project, and Public Counsel to increase our access to pro bono cases in our communities.

 Our Asylum/Immigration Pro Bono Group handles a significant amount of the firm's pro bono work, drawing from attorneys in practices across the firm and offices across the country to help persecuted individuals from around the world.
-As shown in the interactive map below, we have secured asylum for numerous pro bono clients from Venezuela, the Republic of The Gambia, Nigeria, the Central African Republic, the Sudan, Ethiopia, Cameroon, Somalia, Madagascar, Iraq, Iran, Pakistan, Burma, and many others.
-Click on the pushpins below to further explore our attorneys' asylum and immigration experience.
+We have secured asylum for numerous pro bono clients from Venezuela, the Republic of The Gambia, Nigeria, the Central African Republic, the Sudan, Ethiopia, Cameroon, Somalia, Madagascar, Iraq, Iran, Pakistan, Burma, and many others.

 We do not perform pro bono work to win awards.
 We do it because true justice requires that every voice has a worthy advocate.
 But we are proud of the recognition and accolades we have received, as they embody the time, effort, and resources that our attorneys and staff have dedicated to so many matters.
 Recent recognition includes: